CookieWorkProject/PyCHESSCustomPiece/README.md

 * The UI is not user-friendly, I will like to improve on it.
 * There are lots of redundancies in the program, I didn't really map out the structure of the program at the start and I had to make so many changes as I went on, forgetting to eliminate some redundancies
 * There are some special chess rules like fifty move and threefold repitition rules which I have not yet implemented
-* I will like to implement an AI, so users can able to play vs COM
+* I will like to implement an AI, so users can able to play vs COM.
+* There is no win by resigning as well.

 ## Contributors